Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 ![]({{site.baseurl}}/images/LANportgroup3.png)

-Next is the port group for our WAN, we will create a virtual switch, and a port group the same way we did for the LAN, but this time we will be using a different physical NIC for the virtual switch, in my case this is vmnic1 & vSwitch1.
+Next is the port group for my WAN, I will create a virtual switch and a port group the same way I did for the LAN, but this time I will be using a different physical NIC for the virtual switch, in my case this is vmnic1 & vSwitch1.

 ![]({{site.baseurl}}/images/vSwitch1.png)